United States Capitol: House Chamber

 The House of Representatives Chamber has 448 permanent seats.
 Unlike senators, representatives do not have assigned seats.
 The chamber is large enough to accommodate members of all three branches of the federal government and invited guests for joint sessions of Congress such as the State of the Union speech and other events.

-The Chamber is adorned with relief portraits of famous lawmakers and lawgivers throughout history.
+The Chamber is adorned with relief portraits of famous lawmakers and lawgivers throughout Western and Near Eastern history.
 The United States national motto "In God We Trust" is written over the tribune below the clock and above the United States flag.
 Of the twenty-three relief portraits, only Moses is sculpted from a full front view and is located across from the dais where the Speaker of the House ceremonially sits.

 In order, clockwise around the chamber:

-There is also a quote etched in the marble of the chamber, as stated by venerable statesman Daniel Webster: "Let us develop the resources of our land, call forth its powers, build up its institutions, promote all its great interests, and see whether we also, in our day and generation, may not perform something worthy to be remembered."
+There is a quote by statesman Daniel Webster etched in the marble of the chamber, as stated: "Let us develop the resources of our land, call forth its powers, build up its institutions, promote all its great interests, and see whether we also, in our day and generation, may not perform something worthy to be remembered."

 Senate Chamber

-The current Senate Chamber opened in 1859 and is adorned with white marble busts of the former Presidents of the Senate (Vice Presidents).
+The current Senate Chamber opened in 1859 and is adorned with white marble busts of the former Presidents of the Senate (Vice presidents).

 Old Chambers

-Statuary Hall (Old Hall of the House)
+Statuary Hall

 The National Statuary Hall is a chamber in the United States Capitol devoted to sculptures of prominent Americans.
 The hall, also known as the Old Hall of the House, is a large, two-story, semicircular room with a second story gallery along the curved perimeter.
 It is located immediately south of the Rotunda.
 It was the meeting place of the U.S. House of Representatives for nearly 50 years (1807–1857).
 After a few years of disuse, in 1864, it was repurposed as a statuary hall.

-Old Senate Chamber
+Old Senate and Supreme Court Chambers

 The Old Senate Chamber is a room in the United States Capitol that was the legislative chamber of the United States Senate from 1810 to 1859, and served as the Supreme Court chamber from 1860 until 1935.

-Old Supreme Court Chamber

 This room was originally the lower half of the Old Senate Chamber from 1800 to 1806.
 After division of the chamber in two levels, this room was used from 1806 until 1860 as the Supreme Court Chamber.
 In 1860, the Supreme Court began using the newly vacated Old Senate Chamber.
 In 1935, the Supreme Court vacated the Capitol Building and began meeting in the newly constructed United States Supreme Court Building across the street.